-With a couple of scenes that seemed a little weakly paced, it didn’t match the best of the Maguire / Raimi films for me but nevertheless, it’s an enjoyable new take on the story that features some very good young actors in the main roles.
-It’ll be interesting to see them grow in the next movie that arrives in spring 2014, where we’ll witness the very smart casting of The Descendants brilliant Shailene Woodley as the new Mary Jane Watson, who I’m sure will create an intriguing little triangle between the 3 characters that’ll be good fun to watch.
+This is an entertaining new take on the story that features some very good young actors in the main roles.
+It’ll be interesting to see them grow in the next movie that’s due to arrive in spring 2014, where we’ll witness the very smart casting of the brilliant Shailene Woodley as the new Mary Jane Watson, who I’m sure will create an intriguing little triangle between the three characters that’ll be good fun to watch.

-Next we have Men in Black 3, the long-awaited re-teaming of director Barry Sonnefeld with stars Will Smith and Tommy Lee Jones, as the agents of the super secret division assigned to keep an eye on alien trouble on Earth.
-And the first thing you notice right from the off is how Will Smith looks exactly the same as where we left Agent J in Men in Black II 10 years ago – amazing!
+Next, we have MEN IN BLACK 3, the long-awaited re-teaming of director Barry Sonnefeld with stars Will Smith and Tommy Lee Jones, as the agents of the super secret division assigned to keep an eye on alien trouble on Earth.
+And the first thing you notice right from the off is how Will Smith looks exactly the same as where we left Agent J in Men in Black II a whopping ten years ago – amazing!

-Emma Thompson provides excellent support as the new head of MIB and Josh Brolin is really just outstanding as the young Agent K, delivering a spot-on Tommy Lee Jones-esque performance.
-There’s also a nice supporting turn from Michael Stulbarg as a very sweet alien called Griffin, who’s so unlike the kind J and K usually run into.
-It can’t quite reach the heights of the first film, which dazzled us with its humour and inventiveness but it’s certainly a none too shabby way to spend a couple of hours.
+Emma Thompson provides excellent support as Agent O, the new head of MiB and Josh Brolin is really outstanding as the young Agent K, delivering a spot-on Tommy Lee Jones-esque performance.
+There are also nice supporting turns from Michael Stulbarg as a very sweet alien called Griffin who’s so unlike the kind J and K usually run into, and Alice Eve is very winning as the young Agent O. It all adds up to a very enjoyable way to spend a couple of hours.

-Finally there’s the visually stunning Snow White and the Huntsman, that pits Kristen Stewart’s bold princess against Charlize Theron’s wicked queen in director Rupert Sanders new interpretation of the classic story.
+Finally there’s the visually stunning SNOW WHITE AND THE HUNSTMAN, that pits Kristen Stewart’s bold princess against Charlize Theron’s wicked queen in director Rupert Sanders new interpretation of the classic story.
 Having been imprisoned for years by her evil stepmother, Snow White escapes only to be tracked down by Chris Hemsworth’s impressive Scots-accented Huntsman under orders from the queen.
-But then he thinks better of the offer he’s been given if he kills the princess and so we’re off on a new journey of revolution and redemption that director Sanders makes a feast for the senses, with several stunning sequences – the battle on the beach is a real highlight.
+But then he thinks better of the offer he’s been given if he kills the princess and so we’re off on a new journey of revolution and redemption that director Sanders makes a feast for the senses, with several stunning sequences – the battle on the beach being a real highlight.

-On top of all that, the 7 dwarves turn up and when they’re played by the likes of Toby Jones, Ray Winstone, Ian McShane, Eddie Marsan and in one of his last performances before retirement Bob Hoskins, you know you’re in for a treat.
-I particularly enjoyed Hemsworth’s performance as the conflicted Huntsman, giving real depth to the character’s dilemma and back story.
+On top of all that, the seven dwarves turn up and when they’re played by the likes of Toby Jones, Ray Winstone, Ian McShane, Eddie Marsan and the marvellous Bob Hoskins, you know you’re in for a treat.
+I particularly enjoyed Hemsworth’s performance as the conflicted Huntsman, giving real depth to the character’s dilemma and backstory.
 He did the same in Thor and The Avengers and he’s no less striking here, showing a fallen man who finds faith in something again, being slowly caught up by Snow White’s beauty and spirit.